Lower Middle Market Deal Sourcing

 Useful for broader coverage, but volume does not solve whether the owner, company, timing, and buyer reason actually fit.

-Coseek keeps qualification on the phone and bills only when the owner meeting meets the written criteria.
+We keep qualification on the phone and bill only when the owner meeting meets the written criteria.

 In-house BD